-David Koschinski, Ann-Kathrin Grunwald, Kimia Haghgu, Clara Ellenbeck, Tobias Linck
+David Koschinski, Kimia Haghgu, Jonas Schülting (coach), Clara Ellenbeck, Tobias Linck, Sophia Lieder (coach)

 Clara Ellenbeck has always felt that she was “born to argue” which is why she started studying law.
 She graduated from Bonn International School in 2018 and obtained a bilingual International Baccalaureate.
 During that time, Clara was exposed to an international environment which naturally evoked her interest in issues that revolve around international matters.
 After graduation, she was able to gain insight into the field of law by interning at various law firms.
 Therefore she decided to study law and is currently in her sixth semester.
 Being German-American, she is thrilled to be presented with an opportunity to speak English as a native speaker.
 With her international background and her passion for criminal law, she feels honored to be a part of the 2023 ICC Moot Court Team and is looking forward to a great year.